Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Memetic Search for GrVRP-PCAFS

 \subsubsection{Evaluating Feasibility}

 The feasibility evaluation considers three types of penalties: overtime, over-mileage, and over-capacity.
 Specifically, the overtime penalty applies to routes that exceed the maximum allowed duration \(T_{max}\).
-The over-mileage penalty penalizes any segment of a route-either before or after refueling-that exceeds the maximum driving range \(D_{max}\) ensuring that each AFV always maintains a non-negative energy level.
-The over-capacity penalty applies when the number of vehicles refueling at an alternative fueling station exceeds its capacity penalizes \(\eta_s\).
+The over-mileage penalty penalizes any segment of a route, either before or after refueling, that exceeds the maximum driving range \(D_{max}\), ensuring that each AFV always maintains a non-negative energy level.
+The over-capacity penalty applies to stations where the number of refueling vehicles exceeds the capacity limit \(\eta_s\).

 The penalties for overtime and over-mileage are computed using Eq.~(\ref{eq:Ptd}).
 Let \(P(r)\) denote the total penalty of overtime and over-mileage given a route \(r\).
-The parameters \( \omega^T \) and \( \omega^D \) are the penalty weights for overtime and over-mileage, respectively. \(path\) represents a segment of a route, that is, the portion of the route that starts from a fully refueled state (either at the depot or an AFS) and ends at the next refueling stop (an AFS) or the depot. \(TM(r)\) denotes the total duration of route \(r\) as defined in Eq.~(\ref{problem eq4}), and \(TD(path)\) denotes the travel distance of \(path\) as defined in Eq.~(\ref{problem eq1}).
+The parameters \( \omega^T \) and \( \omega^D \) are the penalty weights for overtime and over-mileage, respectively. \(path\) represents a segment of a route, i.e., the portion of the route that starts from a fully refueled state (either at the depot or an AFS) and ends at the next refueling stop (an AFS) or the depot. \(TM(r)\) denotes the total duration of route \(r\) as defined in Eq.~(\ref{problem eq4}), and \(TD(path)\) denotes the travel distance of \(path\) as defined in Eq.~(\ref{problem eq1}).